-8 The 2019 entitlement value for the long-term equity-based program is the estimated value based on the location reported as there are the estimated value of the 2019 of E22.75 and as presented in the table 2017 GRO share grant (to vest in 2020).
+8 The 2019 entitlement value for the long-term equity-based program is the estimated value based on the closing share price as of December 29, 2019, of €22.75 and as presented in the table 2017 GRO share grant (to vest in 2020).
 The actual value will be determined at vesting on April 9, 2020.
 The 2018 entitlement value for the long-term equity-based program is the value of the 2016 grant which vested in 2019.

 Some companies even go a step further by explicitly mentioning that they use the IFRS approach, which does not reflect the value at vesting date.
 For example Philips: 'Costs of performance shares are based on accounting standards (IFRS) and do not reflect the value of stock options at the end of the lock up period and the value of performance shares and restricted share rights at the vesting/release date.'

 One of the few examples which are in line with the Guidelines related to the reporting on the value of the long-term incentives in the overview table, is provided by Randstad.
 Its total remuneration table can be found below.